Updated: Jun 22

 More of what legitimate buyers should know about cryptocurrency property purchases

-I would typically recommend cashing out of whatever crypto-currency you need prior to purchase.
-With your proof of funds that is presented at time of offer typically, it should be in ideally cash in a bank account, or if you can't help but keeping it in an investment, in US stock within a typical mainstream portfolio (i.e. a free Merrill Edge account).
+I would typically recommend cashing out of whatever crypto-currency you need prior to purchasing.
+With your proof of funds that is presented at the time of offer typically, it should be in ideally cash in a bank account, or if you can't help but keep it in an investment, in US stock within a typical mainstream portfolio (i.e. a free Merrill Edge account).

 If you insist on using Crypto, it's important to note that while it can be done, as you'll read online, it also can really scare listing agents and sellers.
-Here are details on how to buy a house with cryptocurrency.
+Here are details from someone else on how to buy a house with cryptocurrency.